gedrutten/Portfolio/content/3644QCA/Day4.md

 ### Third stop, The Bund

 Probably the main tourist drawcard of Shanghai, The Bund is a walkway along the riverside opposite the CBD.
 From here, you can see all the light shows on display on both sides of the river.
 There is a stark contrast though as you turn back to look at the buildings behind you (on the same side of the river), to see historical European-style buildings that seem to be from another time and place.
 Fortunately, these historic buildings haven't been treated to the same gaudy lighting as the city around it.
-We visited The Bund just prior to sunset, so got to see the low light reflecting on th ebuildings.
+We visited The Bund just prior to sunset, so got to see the low light reflecting on the buildings.
 In hindsight, it probably would have been even better to stay another 30 minutes and witness the "golden hour".
 The group split when we went to Tongji and talking to Ricco afterwards (he was in the group that didn't go to Tongji), they were there a little after us and got to see the better light.

 Even though I criticise the coloured lighting, it is an example of how far you can go with tech.
-Perhaps this kind of treatment on cities is somthing that will become more prominant in the future.
-I guess, hre in China the technology is relatively cheap and the cost of adorning your building with co-ordinated lighting is not excessive.
+Perhaps this kind of treatment on cities is something that will become more wide spread in the future.
+I guess, here in China the technology is relatively cheap and the cost of adorning your building with co-ordinated lighting is not excessive.
 Certainly here in Shanghai city, it seems to be almost expected.
 It does create a very impressive effect - I think personally though, I tend to go more for simplicity than extravagance.

 {{< figure src="/img/3644QCA/day04/P1040403.jpg" link="/img/3644QCA/day04/P1040403.jpg" >}}